 Level 3 – Further development of strengths and a deeper more philosophical understanding of each strength

-For ease of use and presentation in the classroom, several features of the course have been placed here online and are to be used in conjunction with the Teachers Manual.
-The course levels are delivered by teachers and are designed to make learners more aware of their strengths and encourage a positive outlook on life.
+For ease of use and presentation, several features of the course have been placed here online and are to be used in conjunction with the Strengths Gym Manual.
+The course levels are designed to make learners more aware of their strengths and encourage a positive outlook on life.

 Suggestions of Songs, Films, Quiet Moments and Funny Moments, additional student activities, and links to YouTube clips have been provided for each of the 24 character strengths here on the Strengths Gym Teacher’s Manual Additional Content page.